EXL/2048/doc/NotesClassicMacOS.md

 The CodeWarrior Pro 4 package includes object-oriented [Metrowerks PowerPlant](https://en.wikipedia.org/wiki/PowerPlant) application framework, which is similar to the Think Class Library (TCL) from the Symantec THINK C integrated development environment.
 I think a lot of good things in the Metrowerks CodeWarrior IDE come from the Symantec THINK C world.

+The [Macintosh Programmer's Workshop](https://en.wikipedia.org/wiki/Macintosh_Programmer%27s_Workshop) (MPW) is a software development environment for the Classic Mac OS operating system, written by Apple, which was later superseded by the Metrowerks CodeWarrior IDE.
+MPW provided a collection of compilers and tools inside command line "MPW Shell" environment which was similar to UNIX-shells in desing but with a "worksheet" interface, allowing the user to select and run arbitrary sections of a shell script or to redo commands with no retyping.
+Metrowerks added to the Apple MPW own compilers, various auxiliary scripts, and some utilities.
+A set of "CodeWarrior MPW" tools is included in the **CodeWarrior Pro 4** distribution and requires preliminary manual configuration.

 ### Tasks List

 1. [x] Find option to enable `bool` keyword for C++.